lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 # Hardware

-Same hardware than the supported by the ADX-rp2040 firmware with the following additions.
+Same hardware than the supported by the ADX-rp2040 firmware, in particular the latest version of the [Arduino pico core][https://github.com/earlephilhower/arduino-pico] by Earle F. Philhower III with the following additions.

 *	Audio amplifier (see modifications).
 *	TFT LCD IL9488 480x320 board (see wiring).